14-dg/14-dg/README.md

 - 👋 Hi, I’m @14-dg
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently improving myself
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me ...
+- 📫 How to reach me: You'll have to find me first ;)

 <!---
 14-dg/14-dg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.